WebFiori/database/README.md

 ## Features
 * Building your database within PHP.
-* Fast and easy to use query builde.
+* Fast and easy to use query builder.
 * Database abstraction which makes it easy to migrate your system to different DBMS.

+## How to Use
+For more information on how to use the library (specially with WebFiori Framework), check [here](https://webfiori.com/learn/database)